Connes embedding problem: Statement

 Connes' embedding problem asks whether every type II_{1} factor on a separable Hilbert space can be embedded into some $R^\omega$.

 A positive solution to the problem would imply that invariant subspaces exist for a large class of operators in type II_{1} factors (Uffe Haagerup); all countable discrete groups are hyperlinear.
 A positive solution to the problem would be implied by equality between free entropy $\chi^*$ and free entropy defined by microstates (Dan Voiculescu).
 In January 2020, a group of researchers claimed to have resolved the problem in the negative, i.e., there exist type II_{1} von Neumann factors that do not embed in an ultrapower $R^\omega$ of the hyperfinite II_{1} factor.

 The isomorphism class of $R^\omega$ is independent of the ultrafilter if and only if the continuum hypothesis is true (Ge-Hadwin and Farah-Hart-Sherman), but such an embedding property does not depend on the ultrafilter because von Neumann algebras acting on separable Hilbert spaces are, roughly speaking, very small.

-The problem admits a number of equivalent formulations.